toor/lambdaOS/README.md

 ## Building
 You need to have `nasm`, `grub-mkrescue`, `xorriso`, `qemu`, and a nightly Rust compiler installed.
 Then you can run it using `make run`.
 I am currently in the process of writing a script to install all the dependencies to make it easier for the end user.

-**Please note, the master branch does not work at the moment, switch to the working branch when you clone the repo in order to build this**